cyphyse/itemet/README.md

 ## Configure

-Copy 'config.py' from 'app' directory to the location where you want to store your data and make your changes.
+Copy 'config.json' from 'app' directory to the location where you want to store your data and make your changes.
+The paths in 'config.json' have to be relative to the location of the file.
-Then provide the path to this configuration as an environment variable.
+Finally you have to provide the path to your 'config.json' as an environment variable.

 ```
-export ITEMET_CONFIG=/path/to/config.py
+export ITEMET_CONFIG=/path/to/config.json
 make install
 ```

 ```
-export ITEMET_CONFIG=/path/to/config.py
+export ITEMET_CONFIG=/path/to/config.json
 make run
 ```

-Please ensure that the paths in your own configuration are relative to the execution path ('itemet') or even better, use absolute paths.

-Also make sure that you delete all your date before reinstallation.